 But, more and more people are joining the business bandwagon.
 And if you’re one of them, then we’re sure you’re now busy with building your brand, getting new clients, and connecting to the right network.
 So that ultimately, you can succeed in your business.

 But despite all the things that make you busy, you should also think about doing time to give back to society.
-It’s not a perfect world out here.
+It’s not a perfect world out there.
 Just look at that traffic causing you loss in productive business time, right?

 But perhaps, it also needs you in some way or another.
 What role have you played to actually contribute to the betterment of your everyday workplace or residing community?
-So let’s give this a try — here are some examples on how we can actually give something back to society:
+So let’s give this a try — here are some examples of how we can actually give something back to society: